The Power Flow: Yoga & Movement

 Wednesdays from 5-6 pm – offered both online and in person at the CNH Annex

 The Power Flow is a paid class and students can expect to move and express with the patterns of cardio, strength, training, stretching, Pilates, yoga, and dance.
-The classes are open to all levels and students will be guided into the practice with interactive modifications and instant in-person/online cues to improve their alignment as we co-create these sessions together.
+Classes are open to all levels and students will be guided into the practice with interactive modifications and instant in-person/online cues to improve their alignment as we co-create these sessions together.

-The Power Flow is anchored into music, breathe, and fluid movements, and centred in meridian yoga therapy, and vinyasa yoga with the focus on breathe, flow, movement, and holding poses in intelligent ways – all to activate the healer within.
+Taught by Eda Ertan, the Power Flow is anchored into music, breathe, and fluid movements, and centred in meridian yoga therapy, and vinyasa yoga with the focus on breathe, flow, movement, and holding poses in intelligent ways – all to activate the healer within.
 Students can expect to learn about intricate meridian lines and acupressure points to support themselves on and off the mat to reduce discomfort, pain, and blockages in their bodies.

 To register for the in-person class (held at the CNH Annex, 3690 Vanness Ave), call 604-435-0323.
 Max. number of participants: 12.
 Please review our health and safety guidelines below before attending class in-person.